xizon/uix-kit/README.md

 $ npm run build
 ```

-**Step 5.** When you done, this will spin up a server that can be accessed at
+**Step 5.** When you have done, this will spin up a server that can be accessed at

 ```sh
 http://localhost:8080/examples/